Explicit Context-Driven Neural Acoustic Modeling for High-Fidelity RIR Generation: Related Work

 \subsection{Learning Acoustic Fields}

-Ray tracing has long been a foundational approach to RIR estimation and generation. \citet{allen1979image} introduced the image source method, which treats surfaces as mirrors for sound waves to compute RIRs in the time domain.
+Ray tracing has long been a foundational approach to RIR estimation and generation.
+Allen and Berkley \cite{allen1979image} introduced the image source method, which treats surfaces as mirrors for sound waves to compute RIRs in the time domain.
 Subsequent advances in ray tracing and parallel computing have significantly improved its speed and accuracy \cite{tsingos2001modeling, funkhouser2004beam, schissler2016interactive}.
 However, ray tracing remains computationally expensive and struggles with modeling diffraction and fine spatial resolution \cite{rungta2018diffraction}.
-Beyond ray tracing, wave equation-based approaches simulate sound propagation in grid-based representations of space \cite{gumerov2009broadband, savioja2003interpolated}.
+Beyond ray tracing, wave equation-based approaches simulate sound propagation in grid-based space representations \cite{gumerov2009broadband, savioja2003interpolated}.
 Acoustic field encoding methods reconstruct spatial sound energy distributions from sparse data using explicit parametric models \cite{antonello2017room, jin2015theory}.
-While these classical methods laid a strong foundation, they often face scalability and adaptability issues in complex environments.
+While these classical methods laid a strong foundation, they often face scalability and flexibility issues in complex scenes.

 Introducing visual contexts as an additional helper for RIR generation, several recent studies have proposed a two-step approach that leverages visual inputs—such as images or room models—to first estimate acoustic coefficients from measured RIRs, and then reconstruct the RIR accordingly \cite{schissler2017acoustic, tang2020scene, ratnarajah2020ir}.
 Alternatively, some researchers have explored direct RIR generation from visual inputs, bypassing intermediate acoustic coefficient estimation and yielding promising results \cite{liang2023av, singh2021image2reverb, majumder2022few}.
 These visual-based methods represent a significant shift toward incorporating environmental context, enabling more adaptable and data-driven approaches to RIR generation.